acerzhoux/RaschKit/README.md

     - create_folders()

 ===== v1.0.4 Updates =====
-1. calibrate_con() merges grade response dataframes and codebooks before performing free calibrarion by regressing on grade.
+1. calibrateCon() merges grade response dataframes and codebooks before performing free calibrarion by regressing on grade.
-2. calibrate_lst() calibrates a list of response dataframes and puts summary file with standard ACER template format into 'results' folder.
+2. calibrateLst() calibrates a list of response dataframes and puts summary file with standard ACER template format into 'results' folder.
+3. calibrateScale() gives three ways of automating anchor file preparation.
+   Refer to arguments of 'ancShift', 'ancTest2Read', and 'ancDf' for reference.
+   Now, inputting a shift number, test name, or unordered anchor dataframe is sufficient to guarantee correct delta (and step) order.
-3. equate_lst() performs DIF analysis on a list of delta dataframes.
-If indDf is available, its stats and plots are added to summary file.
+4. equateLst() performs DIF analysis on a list of delta dataframes.
+If indDfLst is available, its stats and plots are added to summary file.
-4. DIF_VarTests() perfomrs DIF analysis on a vector of DIF variables on a list of response dataframes.
+5. DIFVarTests() perfomrs DIF analysis on a vector of DIF variables on a list of response dataframes.
 Summary files named with DIF variables are put in 'DIF' folder.
 If test3term is given, DIF analysis on both item and steps are done and summaries are put side by side on 'summary' sheet in summary file.
-5. For all summary files, statistics are read from .xls files to guarantee accurate extraction of columns.
+6. For all summary files, statistics are read from .xls files to guarantee accurate extraction of columns.
-6. ACER template and format are used on all summary files including item analysis, equating, and DIF analysis.
+7. ACER template and format are used on all summary files including item analysis, equating, and DIF analysis.
 Hyperlinks are inserted if necessary.
 Plots are inserted into Excel sheets for equating and DIF.
 Flags are colored.
+Reliabilities are extracted and put in summary file.
-7. Renamed arguments to make functions easier for use such as respDfLst (list of response dataframes) and grdIntVec (vector of integers representing grades).
+8. Renamed arguments to make functions easier for use such as respDfLst (list of response dataframes) and grdIntVec (vector of integers representing grades).
+9. More checked are added inside functions to help users debug problems.
+For example, calibrate() stops if item labels contain any space.
+10. Solved plotting error of plot_DIF() when there are only a couple of items/anchors.
+Regression line and formula are added onto plot.
+11. Allows double-key items to have CCC and keys to be added to 'Key' column of summary files.
+12. QA2Df() checks equivalance of char variables and difference of numeric variables.
+    Difference is shown if only one variable is NA on any row.

 ===== v1.0.3 Updates =====
 1. DIF_dim_one() corrected order of reading data and checking input.